sjhpark/Airfoil-Self-Noise-Prediction/README.md

 ## Results
-Achieved total test MSE Loss as 3.8 after 500 epochs of training with batch size of 32 and learning rate of 0.0005.
+Achieved total test MSE Loss of 3.8 after 500 epochs of training with batch size of 32 and learning rate of 0.0005.

 Used the weight decay of 1E-2 as L2 Regularization to prevent overfitting.